IlyaSemenov/nuxt3-class-component/README.md

 </template>
 ```

+## Nuxt 3.16

+In Nuxt 3.16 (perhaps a few older releases as well), the module doesn't work due to a [problem in vue-facing-decorator](https://github.com/facing-dev/vue-facing-decorator/issues/146).
+It needs to be patched on install, see [this issue](https://github.com/IlyaSemenov/nuxt3-class-component/issues/1#issuecomment-2830216775).

 ## Begging

 If you find this module useful, please consider a small one-off donation with the ❤️ Sponsor button.